December 10, 2017, 1:00 - 4:00 PM

-All ages will enjoy the 2015 display of inventive entries to the annual Durand-Hedden Gingerbread House Competition.
+All ages will enjoy the 2017 display of inventive entries to the annual Durand-Hedden Gingerbread House Competition.
 Interested in being a contestant?
-Enter by December 3.
-Catch a photo of your children with our real live “Victorian Santa.”
+Enter by December 8.
+Don’t forget to bring a camera to catch a photo of your children with our real live “Victorian Santa.”
 Shop the Country Store to find inexpensive and unique gifts for family, friends and teachers, while benefitting the Durand-Hedden House.
 The historic-themed selection includes: early American children’s games and toys, facsimile documents, quill pens and ink, historic cookbooks, cookie molds, tin lanterns, reproductive decorative items and ceramics, and more.
-Original 1910 Fudge Sauce, local honey and the hard-to-find original Doors of Maplewood poster, Smile, the history of Olympic Park, and the new newly reproduced 1931 map of Maplewood will also be available.
+Original 1910 Fudge Sauce, local honey and the hard-to- find original Doors of Maplewood poster, Smile, the history of Olympic Park, and the new newly reproduced 1931 map of Maplewood will also be available.
 No need to go to the mall!

 Read more about: